What is Dental Anxiety?

 Fear of pain

-Fear of pain is a very common reason for avoiding the dentist.
-This fear usually stems from an early dental experience that was unpleasant or painful or from dental “pain and horror” stories told by others.
+A very common excuse for avoiding the dentist is pain phobia.
+These fears often stem from an earlier dental experience that was unpleasant or painful or dental “pain and horror” stories shared by others.
 Thanks to the many advances in dentistry made over the years, most of today’s dental procedures are done considering anxious patients to reduce their fear.

 Fear of injections or fear the injection won’t work